Emotional Self-Care: Letting Go of Control

 Dinged and bruised, I bumbled my way into the self-care garage and allowed it’s tenets to overhaul my crucial systems and rebuild my motor.
 There was lots of work to be done.
 I had to ask myself some hard questions.

 If you’re running on fumes too, you can begin by getting curious about the causes.
-Here’s is a check list to get you started.
+Here’s is a check list to get you started along with resource links for further reading.

 Check and see